keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 **I am my position:** If we focus on our positions only, we have little sense of responsibility for the results when all positions interact and we don't see how our own actions extend beyond that position.

-**The illusion fo taking charge:** When we respond to issues only reacting to events, we can't see the longer-term patterns that lie behind the events and from understanding the root causes of these patterns.
+**The illusion fo taking charge:** When we respond to issues only reacting to events, we can't see the longer-term patterns that lie behind the events and can't understand the root causes of these patterns.

-**The parable of the boiled frog:** When organizations are set up to react to sudden changes, they can't feel slow, gradual changes and won't stop to look at the processes that pose the greatest threats.
+**The parable of the boiled frog:** When organizations are set up to react to sudden changes, they can't feel slow, gradual changes and won't stop to look at the processes that is posing the greatest threats.

 **The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, they don't know they need to look at cross functional lines to analyze their issues.